 05 Sep 9 Parts of an Effective Cyber Incident Response Plan

-Your organization’s response to a cyber-incident should be guided by a plan that limits damage, reduce data recovery time and costs, and increases stakeholder confidence.
+Your organization’s response to a cyber-incident should be guided by a plan that limits damage, reduces data recovery time and costs, and increases stakeholder confidence.

 - Assign an executive to take on responsibility for the plan and for integrating incident-response efforts across business units and geographies.